-The Algorithmic Learning Theory (ALT) 2021 conference will be held in Paris, France on March 16–19, 2021.
+The Algorithmic Learning Theory (ALT) 2022 conference will be held in Paris, France in March 28- April 1, 2022.
 The conference is dedicated to all theoretical and algorithmic aspects of machine learning.
 We invite submissions with contributions to new or existing learning problems including, but not limited to:

 - Design and analysis of learning algorithms.